-Pet and dog groomers, like other business owners, generally believe that they are providing a valuable service and are eager to make their living by it.
+Pet and dog groomers are providing a valuable service and are eager to make their living by it.
 However, anyone who has tried to run a business can tell you that it is hard and comes with many unexpected costs and obstacles.
 Clients sue over nails getting trimmed too closely, tubs break under particularly feisty dogs, and leashes fray and snap as they age.
-These expenses can sink a business if it isn't properly insured.
-There are a few types of policies that every pet groomer will find useful for their business.
+Clients are entrusting you with their precious cargo and they'd be devastated if something happened.
+Expenses from damaged equipment and lawsuits can sink your business if it isn't properly insured.
+That’s why we recommend a pet grooming business insurance package for your business.

 Business Owner's Policy

 A pet grooming business can purchase certain types of insurance in a cost-effective and convenient package called a business owner's policy, often referred to as BOP.
 Pet groomer BOP's tend to include general liability insurance, commercial property insurance, and business interruption insurance.
 Who can benefit from one of these packages?

 - Pet boarding businesses

 - General Liability Insurance: Sometimes, pet groomers are sued because of something that happened that isn't part of their job.
 The classic example is a client slips while waiting in the lobby for the groomer to finish with his or her pet.
 This insurance coverage typically covers third party bodily injury or property damage.
 The particular situations that your general liability policy will cover depend on the company, as does how much of the claims the policy will cover.

 - Commercial Property Insurance: Pet and dog groomers use a lot of equipment.
 There are kennels, leashes, brushes, and many other things that can get broken by a rambunctious puppy or a clumsy employee.
 Commercial property insurance will cover the costs of replacing or fixing them up to a certain amount.
 Some companies will customize such policies to cover either property permanently attached to your grooming van or the equipment that you keep at the building you rent for your business.